Goth Babe

 Goth Babe is the American indie rock solo project of singer-songwriter Griff Washburn.

 After releasing a series of singles and EPs, the first Goth Babe album title Lola was released in 2024.

 Early life

 Washburn was born in Chattanooga, Tennessee, and moved to Nashville to pursue his music career before moving to New York and ultimately to the West Coast.

 Career

 Washburn released his debut album Lola in 2024.
 Additionally, Washburn played at Hinterland Music Festival on August 5, 2022.
 In 2020, he contributed to the benefit compilation The Song is Coming From Inside the House, organized by Strange Ranger to raise funds for Groundswell's Rapid Response Fund in the wake of the COVID-19 pandemic.

 Personal life

-Washburn has stated he suffers from PTSD after being held up by gunpoint.
+Washburn has stated he has PTSD after being held up by gunpoint.
 In 2022, Washburn's home burned down and he lost his iMac with years worth of unreleased music.